FOR IMMEDIATE RELEASE

 Glorious Garlic also includes delicious and healthy recipes for appetizers, soups, side dishes and main courses, all designed to help the reader enjoy garlic, feel good and live longer!

 For more information, visit the author’s website at http://www.valerielull.com/.

 At 78 pages, Glorious Garlic is available online at http://www.valerielull.com/.
 It is also sold through Amazon and Barnes and Noble and IngramSpark for a maximum trade discount in quantities of 10 or more and is being aggressively promoted to appropriate markets with a focus on the non-fiction category.

 Genre: NON-FICTION / Health / Nutrition

-author of Ten Healthy Teas, Ten Spices for Health and Longevity and The Sweet Side of the Stinking Rose: How to Use Garlic to Feel Good and Live Long.
+Valerie is the author of Ten Healthy Teas, Ten Spices for Health and Longevity and Glorious Garlic.
+Enjoy.
+Feel Good and Live Long.
 She also writes a weekly blog called "Simple Ways to Stay Healthy" in which she shares information about how to use food, herbs, spices and vitamins for optimal health.